CGI Full Form: Computer Generated Imagery

 • Scientific Simulations: CGI’s ability to create realistic 3D models has applications beyond entertainment.
 Scientists can use CGI to model complex systems, conduct virtual experiments, and visualize data in ways that traditional methods cannot.

-• Product Development and Engineering: Prototypes and simulations can be digitally created using CGI, allowing engineers to test designs, identify potential problems, and optimize products before physical production begins.
+• Product Development and Engineering: Prototypes and simulations can be digitally created using CGI, allowing engineers to test designs, identify potential problems, and advance products before physical production begins.
 This saves time and resources.

 Understanding CGI Basics

 Computer-generated imagery refers to digital visual content created using 3D modeling, animation, and visual effects software on computers.
 3D modeling software creates 3D models of objects and characters, which serve as the basis for CGI.
 Rendering software converts the 3D models into 2D digital images and videos using techniques like lighting, texturing, and camera movement to make the CGI realistic.
 CGI is used in filmmaking for special effects and computer-generated characters in movies.
 It is also widely utilized for animations, visualizations, and video game graphics.
-The advancement of CGI technology has enabled the production of highly realistic CGI images and animated characters that closely resemble real objects and scenes, though requiring powerful hardware and specialty GPUs to render complex 3D scenes efficiently.
+The advancement of CGI technology has enabled the production of highly realistic CGI images and animated characters that closely resemble real objects and scenes, though calling for powerful hardware and major GPUs to render complex 3D scenes efficiently.

 How CGI Works